-With a Chapter 7 bankruptcy, the discharge is normally given once the time for creditors to object to the discharge (or to file a motion to dismiss the case for substantial abuse) has expired, usually around four months after the bankruptcy is filed.
+With a Chapter 7 bankruptcy, the discharge normally happens once the time for creditors to object to the discharge (or to file a motion to dismiss the case for substantial abuse) has expired, usually a couple of months after the bankruptcy is filed.

-A mortgage obligation consists of two parts: a promissory note?
+What is a promissory note?
 The promissory note is the personal promise to pay back the money borrowed to purchase the property.
-This obligation is what is eliminated by a bankruptcy discharge.
+This obligation is what's eliminated by a bankruptcy discharge.